Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

  - `auxiliary/scanner/misc/java_jmx_server` is an auxiliary module, used for tasks such as information gathering, enumeration, and port scanning.

  - `payload/firefox/gather/cookies` is a payload module.
+It is the malacious script to be run

  If i want to use a particular module then I can type the `use` command and then the path to whatever module I want to load.
 This load will runn with the shell shock exploit